HydraMeshnet/developer-portal/glossary.md

 A key identifier (e.g. a Bitcoin address) deterministically derived from a public key.
 The derivation process must be irreversible, so that the public key cannot be guessed from the key identifier.
 To achieve this, derivations usually involve hash functions.
 Note that different use cases might mandate different hashing algorithms and display formats to identify the same public key.
 For this reason, you can always check whether a KeyId belongs to a public key, but 2 different KeyIds could belong to the same public key.

+## Schemas

+Schemas help communicating parties to settle an agreement on the data structures used.
+For example, before verification of claims, the presenter and verifier have to agree on the type and format of claims to be verified (see [Claim Schema](#claim-schema)).

+We currently support JSON schemas.

 ## DID

 All entities can generate a **d**ecentralized **id**entifier, a DID.
 Starting from a private/public keypair owned by an entity, a related DID is derived as KeyId of the public key.